France threatens to block start of EU-U.S. trade talks

 “We should avoid building up taboos at the moment,” he said at a conference hosted by the American Institute for Contemporary German Studies in Berlin.

-William Kennard, the U.S. ambassador to Brussels, has warned against setting red lines before talks begin, telling the European Parliament that the moment to start talks was now.
+William Kennard, the U.S. ambassador to the European Union, has warned against setting red lines before talks begin, telling the European Parliament that the moment to start talks was now.

 “The alignment of stars won’t last forever.
 We need to seize the opportunity,” he said last week.